Cool pictures to draw like animals

 • 2.
 The stem of the 4 is the leg of the cock.
 Add another leg by pulling a diagonal line from the bottom edge of FIG.

 • Then, from the top of the 4, pull the beak and a curved line for the comb so that the line outputs down to form a collar and all the width of the number.
 Go ahead and add big and small boots for the feathers of the tail.
-Join this line with the top of the first step.
+Join this line at the top of the first step.

 • 4.
 Add points for eyes and lines for feet.